-- Drop off raw materials for a meal to the center when the kitchen is open.
+- Drop off raw materials when the kitchen is open

 - Help prepare a meal in our kitchen working alongside our Food Service Managers and other volunteers*

 - Serve food from our serving line

 - Work in the dining room refilling drinks, clearing plates, wiping tables, and keeping the facility clean

 - Anyone interested in volunteering in the kitchen can send an email to Bill.Schack@cesctlh.org.

 We are always looking for Volunteer Meal Groups from our community.
 Please consider organizing a group and help improve the lives of those who use The Kearney Center one meal at a time.
 As a Volunteer Meal Group, you will immediately see the impact of your generosity in the grateful faces of the men and women who walk through our serving line.
 A warm meal, a safe place to sleep, and caring support from staff and volunteers – these simple things transform lives every day.

-Individual volunteers are an integral part of the food service program and we always welcome new people.
-Individuals who wish to volunteer for their own personal reasons with no institutional obligation are welcome anytime.
+Individual volunteers are an integral part of the Food Service Program and we always welcome new people*

 Volunteers will be required to practice safe food handling, food storage, sanitizing procedures, and proper hand washing while working in kitchen.
 No food handling certification will be required of volunteers.